 This session will give you an overview of the Oakville Literacy Council.
 You will also learn about volunteer and learner rights and responsibilities.
 After this session, you will have a better understanding of the tutor commitment.
 Information sessions happen a couple times a year.

 We will ask you to fill out a tutor application and provide references.
+You can download the tutor application here and read a copy of the job description here.

 After training, tutors are matched with a suitable student.
 You will receive an individual, goal-oriented learning plan specifically designed for your student.
 As consistency is key to student learning, we ask our tutors to make a one-year commitment.
 Lessons are two hours per week at an Oakville Public Library branch convenient to both tuor and student.